 You can choose to eat one, two, three or all four slices of the pizza.
 You can even take the still frozen uncooked portion and put it back in the plastic, into the box and eat it later.
 It’s frozen and super processed so it will last quite a while.
 I usually eat it shortly after though because it is calling me.

 And there you have it, half a frozen pizza cooked directly on the non preheated center oven rack.
 It comes out perfect and the best part is, you do not have to cut it with a knife and destroy the masterpiece.
-At this point the knife would just pull all of the hot melted gooey cheese and other toppings back like a blanket into a pile of super heated goodness on the side of the pizza.
+At this point, the knife would just pull all of the hot melted gooey cheese and other toppings back like a blanket into a pile of superheated goodness on the side of the pizza.
 Effectively ruining everything.
 I know you know what I’m talking about and that is why you are here.

 Cooking Pizza In Toaster Oven

 As you can see I have not mastered this art yet.
 I would call this a little well done, which maybe is the perfect pizza for you.
-I will try a few more brands and temperature ranges but it dose seem to cook faster due to the close proximity of the heat emitting coils.
+I will try a few more brands and temperature ranges but it does seem to cook faster due to the close proximity of the heat emitting coils.
 I will get back to you next week with a better plan.
 And yeah, that was extra cheese that I added.